 How Much Beer Should I Get?

 The general rule of thumb for alcohol at your wedding is to have one drink per adult per reception hour.
-Depending on your unique guest list, this may be an overestimation or an underestimation, but typically this will result in an excess of alcohol even though it sounds conservative.
+Depending on your guest list, this may be an over- or underestimation, but it will typically result in excess alcohol, even though it sounds conservative.

 Remember that for every college buddy who pounds drinks, there’s at least one aunt or uncle who doesn’t drink at all.
 If you plan to serve a full bar at your wedding, a good ratio is 1/3 beer, 1/3 wine and 1/3 liquor as well as champagne for toasts.